Chapre/TopcoderNetApi/read_me.md

  - Microsoft.EntityFrameworkCore.Tools: Version="5.0.7"
  - Swashbuckle.AspNetCore:  Version="6.1.4"

+ Note that we are developping on Microsoft Visual Studio Community 2019 (Version 16.9.2) This document read_me is based on the onboad swagger. note that postman collection are also available at the bottom.
+ The default port is: **3000**; use **hosting.jsn** to set desired port

 ## SQL  Server connection
 Note that the Sql connection string is required in order to make the whole Api project to work.
 Whether the app usersecrets config or appsettings are used, the connection string has to figure somewhere in the format below: